Vyral/charlie-epstein-blog/_posts/2017-04-11-an-easier-way-to-enroll-your-employees-in-a-retirement-plan.md

 {% include pullquote.html %}

 **The second feature is called automatic QDIA**.
 A QDIA is a qualified default investment option.
-Say you automatically enroll an employee into the retirement plan but they don’t pick their investments, what’s a plan sponsor to do?
+Say you automatically enroll an employee into the retirement plan but they don’t pick their investments.
+What’s a plan sponsor to do?
 Under the Pension Protection Act, you can automatically enroll them into something called the Qualified Default Investment Option.
 Typically a QDIA is going to be some sort of lifestyle fund, but it could be a customized option based on the employee’s age.&nbsp;

 As with automatic enrollment, the key to the QDIA is all about the notice.
 You have to send them something that tells them if they don’t make an election, you’re going to make the election for them.
 Provided you do investment due diligence on that investment option and document that you are monitoring that investment, you’ll be protected under the Pension Protection Act, which means you can’t be sued for making that investment choice for your employee.&nbsp;